Alexis Pantchoulidzew

-Alexis "Tschuli" Pantchoulidzew (Алексей Панчулидзев; 18 September 1888, Pyatigorsk, Russia – 10 April 1968, Diepenheim, the Netherlands) was a Russian-born Dutch nobleman and equestrian.
-He was a long-term partner of Princess Armgard of Sierstorpff-Cramm and mentor to her son, Prince Bernhard of Lippe-Biesterfeld.
-As equestrian, he was the only competitor for the Netherlands at the Dutch-boycotted 1956 Summer Olympics; aged 67, he was also the eldest participant at those Olympics and the eldest Dutch Olympian ever.
+Alexis "Tschuli" Pantchoulidzew (Алексей Панчулидзев; 18 September 1888, Pyatigorsk, Russia – 10 April 1968, Diepenheim, the Netherlands) was a Russian-Dutch nobleman and equestrian.
+He was a long-term unmarried partner of German Princess Armgard of Sierstorpff-Cramm, the mother of Prince Bernhard of Lippe-Biesterfeld, who in turn was the husband of Juliana, Queen of the Netherlands.
+At 67 years old, Pantchoulidzew was the only equestrian competitor for the Netherlands at the Dutch-boycotted 1956 Summer Olympics.
+He was the oldest participant at the games, and as of 2013 he still held the record for the oldest Dutch participant in Olympics.

 Biography

 Pantchoulidzew was born into the noble Russian-Georgian Pantchoulidzew family, in Pyatigorsk, a town close to Georgia where he served with the cavalry.
 After the revolution of 1917 he fled Russia and eventually settled in Germany.
-There he became a Stable Master of Princess Armgard of Sierstorpff-Cramm and a mentor to her son, Prince Bernhard of Lippe-Biesterfeld, with whom he shared a passion for horse riding.
+There he became a Stable Master of Princess Armgard of Sierstorpff-Cramm and a mentor to her son before he became prince-consort of the Netherlands, with all three sharing a life long passion for horse riding.
 Bernhard learned riding from Pantchoulidzew, and together they took part in international competitions.
+After the death of her husband Prince Bernhard of Lippe in 1934, Pantchoulidzew became a long-term partner of Princess Armgard and settled with her in Germany.
+Throughout the Third Reich era, both he and Armgard's second son, Aschwin, who actively backed the Nazi regime, had ended up being employed by the government and all three had relocated to Berlin by the time World War II had been taking place.

-After the death of her husband Pantchoulidzew became a long-term partner of Princess Armgard and settled with her in the Netherlands, where he was naturalised in 1953.
-Pantchouldidzew was also appointed by the FEI the international governing body of horse sports in Switzerland, as an official member of the jury d'appel for the showjumping competition at the 1956 Olympic Games in Stockholm.
+After the end of the war, prince Bernhard pleaded for the Vatican to help bring Armgard and Pantchoulidzew to move to the Netherlands.
+After emigration and naturalisation, Pantchoulidzev dedicated himself to developing and improving the level of Dutch equestrian sports in international stage.
+He was eventually appointed by the FEI, the international governing body of horse sports in Switzerland, as an official member of the jury d'appel for the showjumping competition at the 1956 Olympic Games in Stockholm.